ngltr/sinaps/docs/installing.rst

 Installation troubleshooting
 ============================

-Sometimes the installation fails because of dependency conflicts or old version of already installed librairies First you can try to upgrade pip, in order to use the newest method to resolve dependency conflicts :
+The installation may fail due to conflicts in the dependencies, or due to old version of already installed librairies.
+First you can try to upgrade pip, to use the newest method to resolve dependency conflicts:

 .. code:: bash

     pip install pip --upgrade

-If you cannot upgrade pip you can try :
+If you cannot upgrade pip, you may try:

 .. code:: bash

     pip install sinaps --use-feature=2020-resolver

-If it conflicts with other dependencies requirement of your own environment, you could try to install sinaps in a virtual environment :
+If it conflicts with other dependencies requirement of your own environment, you could try to install sinaps in a virtual environment:

 .. code:: bash